oomlout/oomlout-LAZE/README.md

 * Select All
 * Set fill as None (sometimes lines have fills which results in problems)
 * Export as DXF

-#### Inkscape (DXF-LaserCut
-We tend not to use this as have had interesting problems crop up.
-It can be used but careful attention should be paid to the first time any file is cut.
-##### Issues
-* Superscript and subscript text gets lost.

 ## Examples
 Example template files, and pictures of results to follow.